 - d.
-Forest by management type (ha): - Mixed hardwoods comprise 59% of the forested hectares.
-With the exception of the small amount (15,378 ha) of exotic hardwoods, these forests are typically naturally managed, meaning they are left to regenerate and grow on their own, without interventions such as herbicides or thinning. - The remaining 41% of forests are softwood.
+Forest by management type (ha): - Hardwoods comprise 62% of the forested hectares.
+These forests are typically naturally managed. - The remaining 38% of forests are softwood.
 Overall, although many pine stands are "planted" they are not intensively managed plantations with little or no understory; instead, once established they are left to grow and routinely have a hardwood dominated understory.
 Therefore, it is difficult to determine the exact percentage of true plantations in the region. - e.
-Certified forest by scheme (ha): (state-wide hectares)
+Certified forest by scheme (ha): (e.g. hectares of FSC or PEFC-certified forest)